 Demonstrate knowledge of the indications, utility, limitations, and technical procedures for related echocardiographic studies.

 Demonstrate knowledge, application, and proficiency in the use of quantitation principles applied to echocardiographic images and flow data.

 Awareness of scanning protocol and modification(s) based on the sonographic findings and the differential diagnoses.

+CAAHEP Standards and Guidelines for the Accreditation of Educational Programs in Diagnostic Medical Sonography updated 2021, Appendix B.

+App B 2.
+Learning Competencies for all Concentrations

+App B 4.
+Learning Competencies for the Adult Cardiac Sonography Concentration: a-f, h.